Academic Partnership Programs

 Terms of the Agreement: Occupational Therapy Admission

-Manhattan College students will receive preferred admission to the Russell Sage College School of Health Sciences for the MS in OT degree, or the doctorate in OT (OTD), who demonstrate the following:
+Manhattan University students will receive preferred admission to the Russell Sage College School of Health Sciences for the MS in OT degree, or the doctorate in OT (OTD), who demonstrate the following:

-The following Manhattan College courses meet RSC OT Program prerequisites:
+The following Manhattan University courses meet RSC OT Program prerequisites:

 RSC OT Program Course Prerequisites